andela-otalabi/beautyshop/readme.md

 You can view how this application works at (http://)

 ## How to use
-Drag an item you want to buy into the Cart
+Drag the items you want into the Cart